kennytv/kennytvs-epic-force-close-loading-screen-mod-for-fabric/README.md

-# Fabric Example Mod
+# kennytvs-epic-force-close-loading-screen-mod-for-fabric-1.18.2

-## Setup
+Since 1.18.2, the client only quits the world loading screen once the chunk it is in has been received.
+This mod force closes that screen.

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Credits to the well thought out name go to [mdcfe](https://github.com/mdcfe).

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is licensed under the [MIT license](LICENSE).